cloud-elements/devportal/docs/guides/formulasC2/build-template.md

     * Choose **Element Request** for a formula triggered when a specific API call is made to an element.
     * Choose **Scheduled** for a formula to occur at a specific time or regular interval.
     * Chose **Manual** to trigger the formula with an API call to `POST /formulas/instances/:id/executions`.

+    {% include note.html content="You cannot change a trigger in a formula template after you create it.  " %}

 6. Complete the trigger properties, which vary based on the selected trigger.
     * For **Event** provide an [Element Instance Variable](reference.html/#formula-variables).
     * For **Element Request** provide an [Element Instance Variable](reference.html/#formula-variables), an API method, and API endpoint.